Conducting a convergence and uncertainty analysis

 ITTC, 2017.
 ITTC Quality System Manual, Recommended procedures and guidelines 7.5-03-01-01: Uncertainty analysis in CFD verification and validation, methodology and procedures

-For scattered monotonic convergence, a best-fitting curve of the form
+For scattered monotonic convergence (as observed/assumed for all domain size tests), a best-fitting curve of the form

 is generated based on a least-squares method.
-Here, δ is the error estimate for the ith value of the currently examined input parameter h, Φ₀ is the "true" solution estimate, Φ₁ is the solution for the ith value of h, a is a simple multiplier to be found, and p is the estimate for the order of accuracy, also to be found.
+Here, δ is the error estimate for the ith value of the currently examined input parameter h, Φ₀ is the "true" solution estimate, Φi is the solution for the ith value of h, a is a simple multiplier to be solved for, and p is the estimate for the order of accuracy, also to be solved for.
 In other words, it's a simple polynomial centred at h = 0.
-If p is between 0.95 and 2.05, this curve is kept and the uncertainty for the ith value of h is the sum of the error estimate and the standard deviation Uₛ of all points about the fitted curve, all multiplied by a recommended safety factor of 1.25.
+If p is between 0.95 and 2.05, this curve is kept and the uncertainty for the ith value of h is the sum of the R.E. error estimate and the standard deviation of all points about the fitted curve, all multiplied by a recommended safety factor of 1.25.
 If p is below 0.95, a new curve is fitted of the form

 that forces an order of accuracy of 2 to avoid underfitting.
-The uncertainty estimate then depends on the best-fitting and re-fitted error estimates relative to the order of accuracy estimate for the best fit:
+The uncertainty estimate then depends on both the best-fitting and re-fitted error estimates:

-In general, the convergence trends were similar, but standard deviations of scatter were increased across the board whenever monotonic convergence was present.
+In general, the convergence trends were similar, but standard deviations of scatter were typically higher than the straight airflow case.
 This was not unexpected given the more complex flow interactions created by the cross flow and freestream velocity gradient.
+Another interesting note was that while setting inner domain radius to 0 would be acceptable on a cell-count basis, having the radius too low put parts of the inlet and outlet boundaries in close proximity which led to solver divergence.

-A few separate simulations were run to assess sensitivity of both initial conditions and AMR cut-off values.
+A few separate simulations were run to assess the sensitivity of results to both initial conditions and AMR cut-off values.

 Three initial condtions were tested using a setup with the final selected domain and mesh size parameters: